toyg/LarderAPI/README.md

 This is a simple wrapper for the [Larder.io](https://larder.io) API.

-Currently it only supports (some) read-only operations, mostly meant for backup activities.
+Currently it only supports some operations.
+See [Todo].

 Requirements
 -----------